raspy135/Qun-synthesizer/README.md

 * No sound suddenly
 	* Reset the preset.
 Long pressing (4 seconds) of REC button will initialize the preset.
 	* Probably it’s because of last parameter you changed, or some unexpected MIDI cc signal.
 See the 2nd line of the display, it indicates the parameter received at last.
-	* Level overflow may cause the silent (e.g. Giving massive delay feedback).
+	* Level overflow may cause the silent, e.g. giving massive delay feedback.
 	* Maybe it’s not worth spending time to figure out why, reset the preset.
-	* Save your preset on DAW by pressing REC button to dump MIDI data.
-It’s a series of CC changes.
-Then you don’t lose the preset.
+	* Save your preset on DAW by pressing REC button to dump MIDI data, then you don’t lose the preset It’s a series of CC changes.
 	* Check "Device Index" and "Number of Devices" in system menu.
 If the Device Index is 2 or more, and use it as primary device, then it may cause no sound.
 	* Check MIDI Receiving status.
-To toggle it, press "Mode" button on LyraT board (next to Rec button).
+To toggle it, press "Mode" button on LyraT board, next to the Rec button.

 * BLE trouble with Windows: We don’t support WINDOWS for BLE MIDI connection.
 Please use MIDI UART or MIDI TRS A.